DWRL-Texas/DHT_with_Buzzer-and-LCD/README.md

 - Open the **DHT_with_LCD_bb.pdf** and follow the visual pinout instructions to create your circuit

 ## IDE Code
 - Double click the **DHT_with_LCD.ino** file to open the Arduino IDE.
 Upload the code to your Arduino and, VOILA!
-You should begin to see temp and humidity readout on the LCD.
+You should begin to see a temperature and humidity readout on your LCD.